1. Who We Are

 3. What to do if you are not satisfied with the service provided by this firm

 We are confident that we will provide a high quality service in all respects.
-If, however, you are dissatisfied with the service or advice provided (for instance because matters are not apparently proceeding smoothly or quickly or in accordance with previously agreed time limits or to meet your needs or because you are not being kept informed of progress) you should refer any complaint directly to Robert Gray.
-He is the firm’s Senior and Managing Member and has responsibility for dealing with all client care matters.
+If, however, you are dissatisfied with the service or advice provided (for instance because matters are not apparently proceeding smoothly or quickly or in accordance with previously agreed time limits or to meet your needs or because you are not being kept informed of progress) you should refer any complaint directly to Arthur Li.
+He is the firm’s Managing Member and has responsibility for dealing with all client care matters.

 The procedure we adopt when dealing with a complaint is set out, in full, below.